anas-ali/FlutterAssignment2b/README.md

 # ToDoApp

-A Simple doto list application
+A Simple doto list application without persistance just a sample implementation.

 ## Dependencies Used